 The trivia item below may give away important plot points.

-In the Original Hitchcock Script written by Sidney Gilliat and Joan Harrison, the villain was a hypocritical preacher.
-But the villain was changed to a squire because unsympathetic portrayals of the clergy were forbidden by the Production Code in Hollywood.
+In the original script written by Sidney Gilliat and Joan Harrison, the villain was a hypocritical preacher.
+However, the villain was changed to a squire because unsympathetic portrayals of the clergy were forbidden by the Production Code in Hollywood.
 Charles Laughton was originally cast as the uncle, but he cast himself in the role of villain.
-Since Laughton was the co-producer and the star of this film, Laughton demanded that Hitchcock give his character, Squire Pengallon, greater screen time.
-This forced Hitchcock to reveal that Pengallon was a villain in league with the smugglers earlier in the film than Hitchcock had initially planned.
-Charles Laughton's acting was a problem point as well for Hitchcock.
-Laughton portrayed the Squire as having a mincing walk, to the beat of a German waltz which he played in his head, while Hitchcock thought it was out of character.
+Since Laughton was the co-producer and the star of this film, he demanded that Hitchcock give his character, Squire Pengallon, greater screen time.
+This forced Hitchcock to reveal that Pengallon was a villain in league with the smugglers earlier in the film than he had planned.
+Laughton's acting was a problem as well for Hitchcock.
+Laughton played the Squire as having a mincing walk, to the beat of a German waltz which he played in his head, while Hitchcock thought it was out of character.